Havanese vs Harrier: Complete Comparison (2026)

 Health and Lifespan Comparison

 Havanese has a typical lifespan of 14-16 years, while Harrier lives approximately 12-15 years.
 Health profiles differ significantly between these dogs.
-Havanese is predisposed to Orthopedic Conditions, Eye Conditions, Other Concerns, with associated veterinary costs for monitoring and treatment.
+Havanese is predisposed to orthopedic problems, Eye Conditions, Other Concerns, with associated veterinary costs for monitoring and treatment.
 Harrier faces its own health challenges including Potential Health Concerns, Less Common Issues.
 Havanese has 3 documented predispositions compared to 2 for Harrier, though condition count alone doesn't determine overall health burden—severity and treatability matter more.
 Insurance considerations differ between the two dogs based on these risk profiles.
 Prospective owners should discuss breed-specific health screening with a veterinarian before making their decision.

 Best for Low-Maintenance Health